Abentesfaye/sells-system/README.md

 ### License
 - The Sells System project is released under the MIT License.
 ### Contact Information
-If you have any questions or need further assistance with the Sells System project, you can contact the project maintainer at abentesfaye11@gmail.com
+If you have any questions or need further assistance with the Sells System project, you can contact me at abentesfaye11@gmail.com